aptech/docs/docs/CR-innerJoin.rst

 ----------------
 .. function:: innerJoin(A, ca, B, cb)

-    :param A: Matrix to join
+    :param A:
-    :type A: TODO
+    :type A: Matrix to join

     :param ca: or vector, key columns in 'A'
     :type ca: Scalar

-    :param B: Matrix to join with 'A'
+    :param B:
-    :type B: TODO
+    :type B: Matrix to join with 'A'

     :param cb: key columns in 'B'
     :type cb: Scalar or vector